The intimate, trusted roles of the enslaved

 Henry Livingston lived in a river estate in the south of Poughkeepsie, near today’s Rural Cemetery.

-In a letter to his brother in June of 1777 he starts by saying, “Your negro just now delivered me the Bond and Tenant Books with your letter…”
+A letter to his brother in June of 1777 (DCHS Collections) is revealing, including the intimacy and casualness of the relationship between enslaver and enslaved.
+Livingston starts by saying, “Your negro just now delivered me the Bond and Tenant Books with your letter…”

 Regionally, the Livingston family enslaved many men, women and children.
 As is seen here, many of these persons were entrusted with the most intimate and essential matters.